jeph/nyu-ef-website/README.md

 ## Quickstart
 Ensure you have node installed.

-Open terminal and `cd` into project root
+Open terminal or command line and change directory into project root directory

 Install node modules:
 ```